adelinegayle/tariff-comparison/README.md

 ## Requirements

-For development, you will only need Node.js and npm installed in your environement.
+For development, you will only need Node.js and npm installed in your environment.

 ### Node